Ezequiel Duran Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- His most recent time out was on Saturday against the Los Angeles Dodgers, when the right-hander tossed six innings, surrendering three earned runs while allowing two hits.
+- The righty last pitched on Sunday against the Los Angeles Dodgers, when he went six innings, allowing one earned run while giving up three hits.

-- In 13 games this season, the 29-year-old has amassed a 4.63 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .259 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.